tahoe-lafs/magic-folder/docs/downloader.rst

 a magic-folder.
 This list will consist of at least:

 - an arbitrary ``name`` for each participant
-- a directory read-capability for each participant ("participant DMD")
+- a directory read-capability for each participant ("personal DMD")
   - in this directory is a flattened representation of every file in the Magic Folder (similar to the Tahoe 1.14.0 design) with each entry pointing to a Snapshot.
-That is, there are no sub-directories to recurse into, all files are listed by downloading just the "participant DMD" capability.
+That is, there are no sub-directories to recurse into, all files are listed by downloading just the "personal DMD" capability of that participant.

 "A Snapshot" is a single version of a single file.
 It is represented by an immutable directory and contains: